NickGustafson/NickGustafson.github.io/blog.md

 </header>
 <figure>
 <img src="images/voyant1.png" />
-<figcaption>A "Links" visualization of McPherson's earlier article (from http://voyant-tools.org)</figcaption>
+<figcaption>A "Links" visualization of McPherson's 2012 article (from http://voyant-tools.org)</figcaption>
 </figure>

 <figure>
 <img src="images/voyant2.png" />
-<figcaption>A "Links" visualization of a Princeton article on the development of UNIX</figcaption>
+<figcaption>A "Links" visualization of a Princeton article on the development of UNIX (from http://voyant-tools.org)</figcaption>
 </figure>
 </section>